 General Data Protection Regulation (“GDPR”)

-The looming General Data Protection Regulation (“GDPR”) will come into force on 25th May 2018 and all UK organisations must ensure that they are compliant before this date.
+The looming General Data Protection Regulation (“GDPR”) came into force on 25th May 2018 and all UK organisations must ensure that they are now compliant.

-The GDPR will partially replace, whilst complementing and updating, the current data protection regime when it comes into force.
+The GDPR has partially replaced, whilst complementing and updating, the current data protection regime when it comes into force.
 The reform is intended to respond to new technological challenges and to put in place a harmonised framework for the protection of personal data.

 The core data protection principles remain unchanged.
 However, the new regime is designed to empower ‘data subjects’ (e.g. employees and consumers) to protect their privacy.

 Virtually all businesses will be a ‘data controller’ and a ‘data processor’ as well meaning that GDPR places new specific legal obligations on your business; for example, you are required to maintain records of personal data and processing activities.
 You’ll have significantly higher liability if you are proven responsible for a breach.
 Even if you outsource data processing, as a data controller, you are not relieved of your obligations where an external processor is involved – the GDPR places further obligations on you to ensure your contracts with processors comply.

 And with fines for potential breaches as high as 4% of your annual turnover (up to 20m euros), you should take action today, learn about GDPR, perform an audit and consider contractual, policy and storage changes to ensure compliance.

 Our specialist teams will assist you get up to speed with the imminent changes from a commercial and employment law point of view.

 We offer a comprehensive GDPR package that comprises: